 Dipole CB Antennas

 A dipole antenna is a type of CB base antenna that has two main wires or rods mounted horizontally.
-While dipole antennas are popular because the mount kit is relatively simple to set up, they’re not the best cb antenna option because they can’t transmit over a long range.
+While dipole antennas are popular because the mount kit is relatively simple to set up, they’re not the best CB antenna option because they don’t transmit well over a long range.

 Mobile CB Antennas

-The best mobile CB antenna use depends on the vehicle type and where it will be installed.
-The different types of antennas for mobile CB radios include top load antennas, whip antennas, magnetic mount antennas, and center load antennas; they may be either directional or omnidirectional.
-Every CB antenna mount must be properly grounded for the antenna to function correctly.
+Consider your specific vehicle, where you will mount the antenna, and whether you need a directional or omnidirectional antenna.
+You can choose from several types of antennas including top load antennas, whip antennas, magnetic mount antennas, and center load antennas.
+Remember – every CB antenna mount must be properly grounded for the antenna to function correctly.

 Top Loaded CB Antennas

-Considered by many to be the best type of mobile CB antenna, a top-loaded antenna has its coil at the very top.
-Often the base section is a fiberglass cb antenna.
-These antennas are typically longer and can be used for vehicles or in stationary settings.
+A top-loaded fiberglass CB antenna has its coil at the very top and offers the most efficient design in terms of the ratio of the power delivered to the antenna relative to the power radiated from the antenna.
+Fiberglass construction is used to support the top loaded coil.
+These antennas can be used for vehicles or in stationary settings.
 With the coil located higher on the antenna, it can be placed in several different mounting positions and still clear the body of the vehicle.
-Top-loaded antennas have a lower watt capacity but can easily handle the standard four-watt limit of CB radios.
+However, it is top heavy which is harder to sustain in the wind.
+Top-loaded antennas have a lower watt capacity but because of their efficiency can easily handle the standard four-watt limit of CB radios.

 Center Loaded Antennas

-Center-loaded antennas have the coil placed in the center of the mount, on top of a lower shaft that’s covered in fiberglass.
-Above the coil is a long stainless steel whip.
-These are often referred to as “trucker antennas” because their ability to deliver premium signal strength makes them popular with truck drivers.
-However, they are less efficient than a top loaded fiberglass antenna.
+Center loaded antennas feature a coil placed in the center of the antenna.
+The mount has a lower shaft that’s covered in fiberglass, followed by the coil, and then the stainless steel whip.
+The design of the center load antenna results in excellent antenna efficiency.
+These are often referred to as “trucker antennas” because their ability to deliver premium signal strength makes them a favorite of truck drivers.

 Mirror Mount Antenna

-Mirror mount antennas are exactly what the name implies: they mount on the mirror arm of your vehicle instead of the roof.
-They’re durable and versatile and let you move the antenna to a different vehicle without needing to drill any holes.
+Mirror mount antennas are exactly what the name implies: they are mounted on the mirror arm of your vehicle instead of the roof.
+They’re durable and versatile and let you move the antenna to a different vehicle without drilling any holes.
 You can even convert them for use as a temporary base station antenna by attaching them to a ladder or pole.
 Mirror mount hardware is sold separately so you can choose the best antenna for your situation.

 Whip CB Antenna

-A whip CB antenna is long and thin, usually 3 to 8 feet in length; they’re made of stainless steel or aluminum and may be either base or center loaded with a coil to improve performance.
+A whip CB antenna is long and thin, usually 3 to 8 feet in length; it’s made of stainless steel or aluminum and may be either base or center loaded with a coil to improve performance.
 Whip antennas are versatile and can be easily mounted either on the vehicle’s roof or fender; they can also be used with base station receivers if they’re installed on a tall mast.
-The long steel whip is not a heavy duty design, but it can be tied down when not in use to protect the antenna from damage.
+The long steel whip can be tied down when not in use to protect the antenna from damage.

 Magnet Mount CB Antenna